OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

 ---
-sidebar_position: 3
+sidebar_position: 7
-sidebar_label: UI Customization Service
+sidebar_label: Customization Service
 ---
-# UI Customization Service
+# Customization Service

 There are a lot of places where users may want to configure certain elements differently between different modes or for different deployments.
 A mode